Igor9669/notifications-Angular-4-/README.md

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).
 Windows users may need to run terminal as Administrator.

 ## Notification component
-To use notification component in your project you have to import it to your component and then place it somewhere in your html template:
+To use notification component in your project you have to import it to your component and then place it in your html template:

     ...